 1/2 teaspoon fine sea salt

-1/4 cup + 2 tablespoons peanut butter (96 g, almond butter or sunbutter will also work, but will make them slightly tender)
+1/4 cup + 2 tablespoons (96 g)peanut butter (or use almond butter and it's 113 g, almond butter will make them more tender)

 1 tablespoon vanilla extract